Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Multivariate geometric measures

-\end{enumerate} \end{theorem} Note that this result is informative for a very heavy tail distribution, for which there is no second moment, or a moderate heavy one, for which the third moment exists.
-Nevertheless, a gap remains in the case when there exists a second moment but not a third one; this drawback is due to the chosen approach, using an expansion in our analysis.
+\end{enumerate} \end{theorem} Note that this result is quite informative for a very heavy tail distribution, for which there is no second moment, or a moderate heavy one, for which the third moment exists.
+Notice that a gap remains in Theorem~\ref{thm:higher-order} when there exists a second moment but not a third one; this drawback is due to the chosen approach, using an expansion in our analysis.
+So, we investigate it empirically in the Appendix, considering various examples.
+In particular we vary the number $\nu$ of degrees of freedom of a multivariate Student distribution to cover the theoretical gap.
+We observe that the heavier the tail, the slower the convergence in Equation~\eqref{eqn:3rd-order}, especially in the absence of moments of order larger or equal to 3 (case $\nu=2.2$).

-Finally, let us mention some recent results obtained in \cite[Theorems 1 \& 2]{Paindaveine2021}, which set the stage for our results in Section~\ref{sec:empirical-geometric} when turning to sample quantiles.